8 Strategies for Parents to Maximize College Financial Aid Eligibility

 1. Roll custodial accounts like UTMA/UTGA accounts into 529s.
 This will lower Effective Family Contribution (EFC), since custodial accounts are treated as student assets, while 529s are treated as parental assets.
 Student assets are included in the EFC formula at 20% to 25%, while parental assets are included at only 5.6%.
 For purposes of maximizing financial aid, you probably want to avoid custodial accounts altogether.

 2. Spend down children’s assets for college expenses ahead of parental assets.
 Since children’s assets count against you more in the financial aid formula than parental assets, prioritize spending assets held in the children’s name first.
+You might want to spend some of these funds on college tutoring or computers ahead of the college financial assessment years.

 3. Maximize saving in retirement accounts like 401ks and IRAs.
 Unlike money saved in your taxable brokerage accounts, money in your IRAs, 401ks and other qualified accounts isn't counted towards EFC.